kodlist/onesite/README.md

 13. select `Pipeline script` and copy the pipeline script from `pipeline_Sciprt_to_use.txt`, this file is in `src\test\resources\com\onesite\images` .

-14. paste the script in `Pipeline script` section. see below image.
+14. paste the script in `Pipeline script` section. make sure `use Groovy Sandbox` is checked, please see below image.

 &nbsp;&nbsp;
 ![alt text](src/test/resources/com/onesite/images/pipeline_Script_01.JPG "cucumber")